The Relationship Between Family and Addiction

 Partial Hospitalization Program (PHP)

-A PHP is an outpatient program that is almost like a residential program.
+A partial hospitalization program is an outpatient program that is almost like a residential program.
 The individual goes to counseling, classes, and therapy sessions during the days, from 5 to 7 full days per week.
 But they go home in the evening and sometimes on weekends.

 Intensive Outpatient Program (IOP)

-In an IOP, sessions at the treatment center are as intense as a PHP but with less commitment of time.
+In an intensive outpatient program, sessions at the treatment center are as intense as a PHP but with less commitment of time.

-In some instances, medication-assisted treatment is needed to address the continuing problems of cravings, anxiety, and depression that may linger after detox.
+In some instances, medication-assisted treatment is needed to address the continuing problems of cravings and withdrawal symptoms.
 This helps the person focus on their recovery without the distractions.

 Addiction recovery is a complex process when dealing with it alone.
 Your family can be a big part of your long-lasting recovery by being a part of your addiction recovery.
 Together, you will work on your communication skills and build a safe and sober home life.
 Chapters Recovery Center, near North Shore, Mass, can help you and your entire family begin to rebuild their lives while working on your addiction recovery.